OttieOtter

 After Hoot's, we continued hiking on the north side of 40 Acre Lake Trail to the top of the Observation Tower to take in the magnificent view.

-Birding was superb along all of the trails, especially the .6 mi.
-Spillway Trail that connects the Elm Lake Trail to the 40 Acre Lake Trail.
+Birding was superb along all trails, especially the .6-mile Spillway Trail that connects the Elm Lake Trail to the 40 Acre Lake Trail.

 Brazos Bend State Park Fishing Pier